Learning is at the heart of innovation and works best when evaluation is part of the process to spot what’s actually learned.

 There are many definitions of innovation out there.
 After years of experience, observation, and study I’ve found them lacking in utility so I came up with my own:

-Learning transformed into value, by design
+Learning transformed into value through design

 While much focus in the discourse on innovation focuses on the last part of that statement — value and design — the part about learning is just as important.
 Learning is far more than knowledge and evidence and data.
 It’s about integrating all of that with our experience, our practice, and our reflection on how it all comes together.